Before We Get Started, See How Much You May Know About Taxes & Take The Tax Quiz Below!

 The US Government tax code is so complicated that it requires an extra 70,000 pages to explain what’s in it.
 Who has time to pour over all that?!

 Fortunately, there are tax attorneys and experts who know how to parse those pages.
-And not every little detail applies to you.
+And not every little tax situation and detail applies to you.

 Today, we’re going answer a few of the most common IRS questions including “How far back can the IRS audit?”